bwireman/cactus/README.md

     # command: name of the command or binary to be run: required
     # kind: is it a gleam subcommand, a binary or a module: ["sub_command", "binary", "module"], default: module
     # args: additional args to be passed to the command, default: []
-    # files: file paths & endings that you want to trigger the action
-    # default: [] (meaning always trigger)
+    # files: file paths & endings that you want to trigger the action, default: [] (meaning always trigger)

     # check formatting
     { command = "format", kind = "sub_command", args = ["--check"], files = [".gleam", "src/f/oo.gleam"] },